zypA13510/librespeed/README.md

 * [Quick start installation guide for Ubuntu Server 19.04](https://fdossena.com/?p=speedtest/quickstart_v5_ubuntu.frag)

 ## Android app
-A template to build an Android client for your HTML5 Speedtest installation is available [here](https://github.com/librespeed/speedtest-android).
+A template to build an Android client for your LibreSpeed installation is available [here](https://github.com/librespeed/speedtest-android).

 ## Docker
 Please see the `docker` branch